Doick-Union-Workshop/zDDocs/docs/externals/ai.md

 ## AI_TurnToWP

-Turns an NPC to a specificed waypoint in the world.
+Turns an NPC to a specified waypoint in the world.

 ```dae
 func void AI_TurnToWP(var C_NPC npc, var string wp) {};